-You know how your abuser uses brainwashing techniques, so the next step is to learn how to control your mind and undo the brainwashing.
-It took a long time for the brainwashing to take effect because the process was outside your realm of consciousness – you didn’t know it was happening and you couldn’t have guessed.
+Can brainwashed people recover?
+Yes.
+Once you know you’ve experienced brainwashing, you can undo it.
+First, learn how your abuser used brainwashing techniques.
+Then learn self mind-control to undo the brainwashing.
+It will take less time to recover than it took to become brainwashed.
+The brainwashing process took some time to take effect because the process was outside your realm of consciousness – you didn’t know it was happening and you couldn’t have guessed.
 Your abuser may not have known they were doing it either, but whether they knew or not doesn’t matter.
 They did it, and now you must undo it.

-If you’re reading this because you know you’ve experienced brainwashing, then you’ve already conquered the first and hardest step: the awakening (Toomey).
-If you’re reading this post because you think your loved one is brainwashed, then you cannot do too much to help them until they experience their awakening and experience “A-HA!” moments of discovery, happiness, and hope.
+If you’re reading this because you know you’ve experienced brainwashing, then you’ve already conquered the first and hardest step: the awakening.1 If you’re reading this post because you think your loved one is brainwashed, then you cannot do too much to help them until they experience their awakening and experience “A-HA!” moments of discovery, happiness, and hope (How To Help A Domestic Abuse Victim).

 The quickest way to overcome any fear you feel is to open up to a therapist, social network, online group, club, friends, or family members about anything.
 It would be best if you could start by talking about your abuse!
 But I know not everyone is ready for their first words to anyone to be, “Guess what?!
 My honey abuses me every fucking day!
 Want some coffee?”
 I get it.
 You can gain some confidence in yourself and your ideas merely by talking about the weather or last night’s game.
 But don’t put off telling a therapist, domestic violence support group or someone who you trust and can help you for long.